 Judge Trauger does not recognize that transportation and travel are distinct, and that the controlling legal fiction (that all travel = transportation) is the fundamental problem faced by the citizenry, whether poor or rich.
 But she moves in the right direction.

-She uses to transport the rubric of transportation, but she also says, a right to interstate travel that assumes that a homeless person who cannot afford to pay court costs can simply hop into a cab or something and Uber or Lyft on a regular basis would not seem to be a right that recognizes specific solicitude afforded to Indigent persons in the criminal justice system” under five different places
+She uses in her ruling the rubric of transportation, but she implicitly endorses the idea free travel when she ridicules the idea that a homeless person who cannot afford to pay court costs can simply hop into a cab or Uber or Lyft on a regular basis.

 Judge Trauger sketches how movement by car is an essential part of life in Tennessee, and explores the damage to poor people when they are put under a travel ban.